AutoIndex24

 Frequently asked questions

-Q: Why are diesel cars disappearing?
-A: In these findings, diesel is losing share in all four markets by 2024: 21.4 in DE, 16.3 in ES, 8.6 in FR, and 19.1 in IT.
-Petrol is higher in every country, and electric reaches 16.5 in FR and 13.9 in DE in 2024.
+Q: Why are diesel cars disappearing in these European markets?
+A: The registration mix shifted away from diesel in all 4 countries from 2022 to 2024.
+Diesel moved from 21.5 to 21.4 in DE, 23.4 to 16.3 in ES, 18.4 to 8.6 in FR, and 24.0 to 19.1 in IT, while petrol remained high and electric reached 16.5 in FR and 13.9 in DE.

 Q: Is diesel going up again in Europe?
-A: Not across these four markets.
-DE rose from 21.5 in 2022 to 22.5 in 2023, then fell to 21.4 in 2024, while ES, FR, and IT all declined from 2022 to 2024.
+A: The findings show only one partial rebound: DE moved from 21.5 in 2022 to 22.5 in 2023 before slipping to 21.4 in 2024.
+ES, FR, and IT all declined across 2022, 2023, and 2024.

-Q: Which country still has the most diesel in new registrations?
-A: In 2024, DE had 21.4 diesel, IT had 19.1, ES had 16.3, and FR had 8.6.
-Among those four, DE was highest in 2024.
+Q: Which country still has the highest diesel share in 2024?
+A: DE had 21.4 in 2024, IT had 19.1, ES had 16.3, and FR had 8.6.
+Among these 4 markets, DE was highest in 2024.

 Sources